Holton Ahlers: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2018 Team Ranking".
+Rivals.com.;

 College career

 2018

 In 2018, Ahlers played in ten games and started five.
 He made his college football debut in week 2 against North Carolina, where he attempted one incomplete pass and ran eight times for 36 yards and two touchdowns, the first of which coming in the second quarter to give the Pirates the lead.
 His second came early in the fourth as the game was already out of reach for North Carolina, East Carolina went on to win 41–19.
 He played sparingly against South Florida, Old Dominion, and Temple.
-Against Houston, after starter Reid Herring and backup Kingsley Ifedi were benched due to poor play, Ahlers came in in the fourth quarter and led East Carolina to two scoring drives, both of which touchdowns by him, finishing the game 11 of 18 for 137 yards and a touchdown alongside being the team's leading rusher with 45 yards on five attempts and a touchdown.
+Against Houston, after starter James Herring and backup Kingsley Alpaki were benched due to poor play, Ahlers came in in the fourth quarter and led East Carolina to two scoring drives, both of which touchdowns by him, finishing the game 11 of 18 for 137 yards and a touchdown alongside being the team's leading rusher with 45 yards on five attempts and a touchdown.
 He earned his first career start against UCF the next week and went 29 of 53 for 406 yards and a touchdown and an interception in a 10–37 loss.
 He started the following four weeks against Memphis, Tulane, UConn, and Cincinnati.
 Against Memphis, even though he lost 41–59, Ahlers had three touchdown passes.
 After losing to Tulane 18–24 the next week, he led the team to its third and final win on the season against UConn, where he went 22 of 31 for 242 yards and a career-high four touchdowns.
 He added 130 rushing yards and another touchdown on 12 carries.
 He finished the year with a 6–56 loss to Cincinnati in which he suffered an injury to his knee and non-throwing hand, causing him to miss the season finale against NC State.